multiscale-icprai22/main/index.md

 ---
 layout: pages
-title:  Optimal Transport and Machine Learning
+title:  Analysis and learning of multi* remote sensing data
-description: NeurIPS 2021 Workshop - 13 December 2021
+description: Special session of ICPRAI'22 - 1 June 2022
 ---

-## Analysis and learning of multi* remote sensing data
+## About

 This session deals with the learning and analysis of multi-variate and/or multi-temporal and/or multi-resolution and/or multi-source remote sensing images (hereafter denoted as multi*